The best Mykonos nightlife and dining spots

 Nights out don’t get any more legendary.
 Signature cocktails as the sun begins to set.
 A seafood meal that sends your taste buds to heaven and back.
 Or perhaps you’re in a luxury beach bar mood… sushi, wagyu beef, internationally renowned DJs – that sort of thing.
-Now add that you’re in Mykonos and, that’s it, your imagination moves into overdrive.
+Now add that you’re in Mykonos and, that’s it, your imagination is in overdrive.

-You could be lounging on cushions outside a gorgeous little bar in one of the alleyways in town, surrounded by all that Cycladic blue-and-white, or somewhere more extravagant.
+You could be lounging on cushions outside a gorgeous little bar in one of the alleyways in town, surrounded by all that Cycladic blue-and-white, or in one of the more extravagant Mykonos restaurants.
 Either way, you’ll feel like a celebrity.
 Or perhaps you are a celebrity.
 It comes to the same thing in Mykonos.

 If there’s a town on a Greek island that was made for nights out, this is it.
 How about starting with a drink in a cute little bar full of Cycladic character down an alleyway?
 Or perhaps you feel like exploring the shops on and around Matogianni St. There’s always Little Venice, where you’ll find bars and restaurants with a view of the iconic windmills.
-As you wander around, keep an eye out for your dining spot.
-You’ll have heard all about the renowned chefs turning incredible local produce into delicious high-end Mediterranean dishes and the finest international tastes.
+As you wander around, keep an eye out for your dining spot amongst the restaurants of Hora.
+You’ll probably already know about the chefs turning incredible local produce into delicious high-end Mediterranean dishes and the finest international tastes.
 Everything from local cold cuts such as louza (thinly sliced pork cured in salt, pepper and spices) and intense, peppery kopanisti cheese to Peking Duck and Iranian beluga caviar.
 Or perhaps you could delay the decision and order one more pre-dinner cocktail, allowing yourself to be seduced by all that Cycladic perfection.
 One way or another, the night’s about to begin.

 If you’ve got an image of a beach & nightlife combo on Mykonos, this is probably it.
 Psarou beach is where it all began as humble fish tavernas started adding layers of sophistication to their decor and menu.
 Now, the champagne is on ice here for much of the year, with a food and nightlife experience that gets all five stars and more.
 From the luxury sunbeds and parasols on the beach, you can slip effortlessly into one of the bars or restaurants.
 Signature cocktails, lobster, seabass ceviche, salmon gravlax, Kobe beef or perfectly grilled catch-of-the-day with nothing but lemon, extra-virgin olive oil and a lot of Mykonian love… You get the idea.